loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-exception-handler-deserialization/README.md

 This module demonstrates the following:

 - The usage of the Kafka Streams configuration `default.deserialization.exception.handler` to handle deserialization exceptions.
-- The implementation of a custom deserialization exception handler that logs the exceptions and continues processing the stream.
+- The implementation of a custom deserialization exception handler.
 - Unit testing using Topology Test Driver.

 In this module, records of type `<String, KafkaPerson>` are streamed from a topic named `PERSON_TOPIC`.